 The Breville Juice Fountain Compact is a clever little juicing machine that did a good job during our tests.
 It was not absolutely perfect, but it represents a good value when you consider it costs less than $100.
 Its juicing yields were impressively high, in fact.
-On both our juicing test recipes, it got more final juice out of the exact same amount of produce than our top pick: the Cuisinart model we tested.
+On both our juicing test recipes, it got more final juice out of the exact same amount of produce than our top pick of the best juicers: the Cuisinart Juice Extractor.

 To test the juicer, we started with a combination of beets, carrots and apples to see how it would do on hard produce, and then we tested it on a combination of grapefruit, oranges and romaine lettuce, to gauge performance on soft produce.
 We weighed all produce before to make sure every machine got the same amount for each test.
 While the Juice Fountain Compact did leave a bit more froth on the top than the Cuisinart, it was very impressive overall.
 It struggled somewhat with beets but overcame the dense vegetable.

 Another test involved measuring how much cutting is required for each juicer.
 In the case of the Juice Fountain Compact, the answer is generally none.
-The picture on the box shows a hand dropping in a whole apple.
-We were able to do that with this machine.
+We were able to add apples whole with this machine.
 Most others required at least some trimming.
 It is safe to say that this machine’s chute will not accommodate large apples but it tore into our small granny smith testers with zero prep.
 That can save a ton of time if you are trying to fit in a fresh glass of juice in the morning.

 This machine also saves space.
 It has a unique design that contains the pulp in a compartment on the main body of the machine.
 Most competitors send the pulp to a separate tub that, in some cases, is almost as big as the machine, which doubles the space needed.
 This design is a great advantage for the Juice Fountain Compact, especially if you have a smaller kitchen.
 Everything but the pitcher is stacked on one small footprint.
 It also has a cord wrap so it stores small.
 And it has fewer parts than some of the other machines.